 The audience don’t either, Conal says.
 “Even if they laugh, it doesn’t really work.
 They laugh because they know they’re expected to, but that’s not the laughter of true humour.
 You have to take comedy very seriously.”

-It’s Rachelle’s second turn at playing the feisty Norina, after she stepped in at the last minute to cover an ill soprano at the Metropolitan Opera in New York.
+Rachelle’s debut as the feisty Norina was in dramatic circumstances: stepping in at the last minute to cover the ill Anna Netrebko at the Metropolitan Opera in New York in 2011.
 “I had to jump on the Met stage in front of 4,500 people, there you go, thank you very much!
 For a radio broadcast, as well!”

 It’s a fun role, Rachelle says.
 “We don’t know what happened to Norina’s first husband, but it’s clear a lot of people would be talking about her when she walks down the street.
 She’s a tough nut, she’s got a thick skin, but what’s really charming is that she really does love Ernesto.
 She’s quick-witted, wise beyond her years, she’s feisty and bitchy in that Italian way.”